 - Wash your hands throughout the day.

 - Bathe regularly.

-- Wash all clothes, towels, and other personal items after having a boil.
+- Wash all clothes, towels, and other personal items you use while you have a boil.

-- Avoid sharing towels and other personal items with other people.
+- Avoid sharing towels and personal items with other people.

 - Protect and cover all open skin injuries or wounds.